 Overnight: Hue | Breakfast, Lunch

-Hue - Road of the Ocean Clouds - Hoi An.
-This morning we continue our journey, driving via the Hai Van Pass (Road of the Ocean Clouds) along the coast to Hoi An.
-We stop en route for a walk along My Khe beach, nicknamed 'China Beach' by the Americans during the war, the beach featured in Francis Ford Coppola’s film ‘Apocalypse Now’.
+Hue - Hoi An.
+We drive via the spectacular Hai Van Pass (Road of the Ocean Clouds) along the coast to Hoi An this morning.
+Stopping en route for a walk along My Khe beach, nicknamed 'China Beach' by the Americans during the war, the beach featured in Francis Ford Coppola’s film ‘Apocalypse Now’.

 This afternoon we arrive into the historic riverside town of Hoi An.
 Hoi An is best explored on foot and a short walking tour introduces us to this enchanting town with highlights including the Chua Ong Pagoda, Chinese Assembly Hall, 200-year-old Tam Ky house, former merchants’ homes and the 400 year-old Japanese Covered Bridge.

 During your stay in Hoi An, we offer a unique Hoi An Street Eats add-on, which explores the city’s most popular local haunts.
 Cruise the city the way the locals do, by vintage Vespa and enjoy lots of tasty Vietnamese Cuisine.
 Book early with your reservation consultant, as numbers are limited.